If you’re looking for another type of chamber non-dues revenue a walking map may be just what you need.

 No matter what type of map you decide fits your town and your audience best, you can use it as a source of non-dues revenue.
 Ask an area business to sponsor the printing of your map or create upsell opportunities to be featured.
 Charge businesses to have their coupons printed around the map border.
 Or charge businesses to be printed in color while all other businesses are in black and white.
 If you do an online version, you can charge for spotlights and hyperlinks.

-A final word of brutal honesty about maps: the concept of maps as a source of non-dues revenue may be out of date.
+The concept of maps as a source of non-dues revenue may be out of date.
 People mainly use their smartphones for geo-location.
 But the only way to know whether a map will work for your community or not is to think of your audience.

 In the town where I live for instance, we get a lot of older travelers from other countries.
 Paper maps are ideal for saving data on international phones and they can be used as souvenirs.
 For older people, it’s also more comforting to have something that doesn’t rely on a signal.
 Before spending any money on printing, think about your audience.